mootcycle/js-dev-server/README.md

 # js-dev-server

 This is a really simple Mac dev server I'm trying out based on inspiration from Paul Irish's "[Javascript Development Workflow of 2013](http://www.youtube.com/watch?v=f7AU2Ozu8eo)" talk.
 The idea is to give you a development http server with one package and minimal dependencies which will monitor files and trigger automatic refreshes for the relevant tabs in your browser.
+If you connect remote browsers with WebSocket support, they will also refresh when a file changes on the server.

 ## Installation